 The resulting oily extract also contains cannabidiol, although in much smaller quantities.
 If you have already googled what is CBD oil made of, you know that this is a common method for making such oil at home.
 The solutions obtained in such a way are called full-spectrum ones because they also have terpenes and traces of THC.

 Selective CO2 extraction is the last of the main extraction methods.
 Currently, it is considered a golden standard of the industry due to its safety and effectiveness.
-Dried hemp plants are mixed with dry CO2, heated until it becomes a gas (approximately 30°C and pressurized).
-The gas carries away cannabinoids and terpenes.
+Dried hemp plants are mixed with liquid CO2, and heated until it becomes supercritical fluid (approximately 30°C and pressurized).
+The fluid carries away cannabinoids and terpenes.
 The mixture is then separated.

 This method, although much slower and more expensive because of the heavy equipment, has several crucial advantages.
 Firstly, the produced CBD mixture contains no residues and low-grade hydrocarbons.
 We remember what is CBD made from — CBD is only one of the hundreds of active compounds of hemp plants.
 This extraction technique allows us to avoid them all.
 Secondly, it also disposes of fungi and bacteria, which may remain in the traditionally produced CBD oil.
 The purest CBD products made via this method are called isolates.

-In general, your CBD oil would contain one of four oils: raw hemp seed oil, coconut oil, MCT, or olive oil.
+In general, your CBD oil would contain one of four oils: raw hempseed oil, refined hempseed oil, MCT oil, or olive oil.
 MCT is just fractioned coconut oil — the abbreviation stands for medium-chain triglycerides.
 All types are generally safe and easy to use.
-As for the impact of the medium in which CBD is dissolved, it is far less potent than the healing effect of cannabidiol itself.